lucasjellema/slide-viewer/README.md

 - **Visual Indicators**: Red circles show which elements have annotations
 - **Interactive Tooltips**: Tooltips remain visible when hovered for easier reading

+## Slide Navigator Features

+- **Collapsible Panel**: Expandable panel showing thumbnails of all slides
+- **Simplified Thumbnails**: Compact view of slides with text elements removed for clarity
+- **Large Preview on Hover**: Hover over thumbnails to see full slide content at 50% size
+- **Isolated Previews**: Each preview is completely isolated to prevent content spillover
+- **Active Slide Highlighting**: Current slide is highlighted in the navigator
+- **Direct Navigation**: Click any thumbnail to jump directly to that slide

 ## Technical Details

 - Pure JavaScript with no external dependencies